All’s Good In The Neighborhood

 At the end of the day, your real estate agent is supposed to be your boots on the ground; a local, trusted, and connected advocate that has the information necessary for you to make the most informed decision possible.

-Choose an agent whose personality you are compatible with, and who you feel comfortable asking questions to.
+Choose a real estate agent whose personality you are compatible with, and who you feel comfortable asking questions to.
 An honest agent will tell you upfront when answering a certain question may place them in violation of the Fair Housing Act.
 They will provide you with as much detailed information as possible and will point you towards the resources that will help you get to know the neighborhoods you are comparing before buying.
 They’ll follow the rules and ensure they treat all of their clients with equal kindness and fairness.

 Buyer Information Request